microsoft/react-native-windows-samples/docs/getting-started.md

 ### Navigate into this newly created directory

-React Native will have created your project in a new sub-directory, which you must enter before continuing.
+The command will create your project in a new sub-directory, which you must enter before continuing:

 ```bat
 cd <projectName>